Menopause and HIV

 Will I need medical treatment for the menopause?

-Some women prefer not to take any treatment and others find it a useful way to reduce symptoms they find unpleasant.
+Some people prefer not to take any treatment and others find it a useful way to reduce symptoms they find unpleasant.

 Healthy bones after menopause